Roger A. Pryor: Career

 In 1849, Pryor was admitted to the bar, but ill health caused him to (temporarily) abandon his private legal practice.
 He started working as a journalist, serving on the editorial staffs of the Washington Union in 1852 and the Daily Richmond Enquirer in 1854.
 The latter was one of the leading papers in the South for 50 years.

 President Franklin Pierce appointed Pryor, who had become involved in Virginia politics, as a diplomat to Greece in 1854.
 Upon returning to Virginia, in 1857 Pryor established The South, a daily newspaper in Richmond.
 He became known as a fiery and eloquent advocate of slavery, southern states' rights, and secession; although he and his wife did not personally own slaves, they came from the slaveholding class.
 His advocacy of the institution was an example of how, in a "slave society" like Virginia, slavery both powered the economy and underlay the entire social framework.

-In 1859, Pryor was elected as a Democrat to the U.S. House of Representatives; he filled the vacancy in Virginia's 4th District caused by the death of William O. Goode.
-He served from December 7, 1859, and was re-elected, serving to March 3, 1861, when the state seceded.
-In the House, Pryor became a particular enemy of Representative Thaddeus Stevens, a Republican from Pennsylvania in favor of abolitionism.